thindil/steamsky/bin/doc/MODDING.md

   Optional.
 * Key `MaleIcon`: Path to the SVG image which will be used for male gender.
   Optional.
+* Key `FemaleIcon`: Path to the SVG image which will be used for female gender.
+  Optional.

 ## Debugging
 If you want to test your changes, you may run game in debug mode.
 In this mode